svalinn/DAGMC/_sources/usersguide/codes/dag-mcnp.rst.txt

 graveyard represents the outside world, and any particle that enters it will be terminated.

-To create a graveyard volume, create two volumes in Cubit with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
+To create a graveyard volume, create two volumes in Cubit/Trelis with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The remaining volume is the graveyard.